cfw-guide/ios.cfw.guide/_pages/en_US/faq.md

 - It is **strongly** recommended to backup your device to iCloud, iTunes, or Finder (on macOS Catalina or newer) in case of data loss
 - If no issues occur during installation, you will be jailbroken without any data loss
-- Keep the device plugged into to a power source so that any unexpected power off will be prevented
+- Keep the device properly charged during the jailbreaking process to prevent data loss or damage to your device
 - Jailbreaking allows you to directly access the filesystem but can lead to data loss if you damage the OS
-- You may be vulnerable to malware and other security issues after jailbreaking
+- Only download tweaks from trusted sources
 - Your device warranty will become void after jailbreaking, but you can claim your warranty from Apple by restoring RootFS (unjailbreaking) or fully restoring with iTunes or Finder